 Parents/students may call the office at any time during this process for further information or clarification.
 We are always glad to speak with you.
 Once all of the above information is received in our office, we will arrange for a phone interview with the applicant/family.

-The paring of a MIRA guide dog with an eligible student includes extensive evaluation of the student’s ability and need; readiness and mental stability; assessment of Orientation and Mobility skills.
+The paring of a Mira guide dog with an eligible student includes extensive evaluation of the student’s ability and need; readiness and mental stability; assessment of Orientation and Mobility skills.
 Contact with the applicant and the applicant’s family is ongoing as is continuing monitoring of specific Orientation and Mobility Skills.
 In-person meetings with the family and the child enable us to determine the ability of the child to work with a guide dog.

-If accepted, a month of intense training takes place at the MIRA Campus in July of the selection year.
-If students are invited to the Training Center, additional information will be sent about the next phase, training at the MIRA Center in Canada in July.
+If accepted, a month of intense training takes place at the Mira Canada’s Campus in July of the selection year.
+If students are invited to the Training Center, additional information will be sent about the next phase, training at the Mira Center in Canada in July.
 The month long training process will enable the child and the trainers to know if the criteria for successful handling of the dog are sufficient for safety.
 If there is concern that the child and the dog will not be safe, the student may not receive a guide dog that year.

 After the thirty days of successful intensive training, individual follow up sessions take place at specific intervals in each child’s home town.
-These are conducted by the MIRA trainers to be sure the guide dog and the child become familiar with the appropriate routes traveled in their community and school.
+These are conducted by the Mira Canada trainers to be sure the guide dog and the child become familiar with the appropriate routes traveled in their community and school.
 Each of these sessions can last several days.